 For the purpose of clarity this report will discuss Care Leavers, as defined by the Children (Leaving Care) Act 2000 and people with Care Experience, which is broadly accepted to refer to people who have been in care during childhood.
+This cohort will also include those who have been adopted and cared for under a Special Guardianship Order.
 Care Leavers are a defined group but are also represented in the Care Experienced community.